What is Hierarchical Clustering in Python?

 customer segmentation dataset

-There are multiple product categories – Fresh, Milk, Grocery, etc. The values represent the number of units purchased by each client for each product.
-Our aim is to make clusters from this data that can segment similar clients together.
+There are multiple product categories – Fresh, Milk, Grocery, etc. The values represent the number of units each client purchases for each product.
+We aim to make clusters from this data to segment similar clients.
 We will, of course, use Hierarchical Clustering for this problem.

-But before applying Hierarchical Clustering, we have to normalize the data so that the scale of each variable is the same.
+But before applying, we have to normalize the data so that the scale of each variable is the same.
 Why is this important?
-Well, if the scale of the variables is not the same, the model might become biased towards the variables with a higher magnitude like Fresh or Milk (refer to the above table).
+If the scale of the variables is not the same, the model might become biased towards the variables with a higher magnitude, such as fresh or milk (refer to the above table).

 So, let’s first normalize the data and bring all the variables to the same scale: